Crude Oil prices are expected to trade sideways today: Angel Commodities

 Outlook

-Slowing of global economy growth might weigh on the demand prospects for Crude and push the prices lower.
-However, optimism over a possible trade deal between U.S. & China might provide some support On the MCX, oil prices are expected to trade sideways today; international markets are trading lower by 0.52 percent at $55.25 per barrel.
+Better than expected industrial activity data from China amid hopes of resolution of the trade and tariff war between U.S. & China might provide some support for Crude prices.
+On the MCX, oil prices are expected to trade sideways today; international markets are trading lower by 0.44 percent at $55.95 per barrel.

 For all commodities report, click here